Get paid for what you actually did.

 The places a mining subcontractor pays the difference between their record and the contractor's.

 Day-works billing means hours equal revenue.
-If your evidence is weaker than the contractor's tally at month-end, the difference walks.
+If your evidence is weaker than the contractor's count at month-end, the difference walks.
 Drilling, blasting and crew shifts need start-stop timestamps captured at the event.

 Fuel is usually supplied by the contractor and deducted from your payment.
-When your record of receipt is verbal or paper-based, the deduction reads whatever the contractor's tally says.
+When your record of receipt is verbal or paper-based, the deduction reads whatever the contractor's count says.

 A defendable, time-stamped log of work done you can hand to the contractor's QS at end-of-shift.
 Not three days later.
 Not reconstructed from memory.
 The QS sees the same record you do.